~Bite 3~

 Wild and Wrangled

-Main Characters: Camille and Dusty
+Main Characters: Camille Ashwood (a.k.a Cam or “Ash”) and Dusty Tucker

-Overall Ranking
+Overall Series Ranking

 1. Lost and Lassoed